 Menezes Challenge PRIMES Circle is a free after-school math enrichment program for talented high school students living within commuting distance from Boston.
-This program is made possible thanks to a major gift from Victor Menezes, MIT ’72, supporting the Math department’s outreach programs for underprivileged and under-represented groups.
+This program is made possible thanks to a major gift from Victor Menezes, MIT ’72, supporting the Math department’s outreach programs.

-The goal of this program is to increase diversity in the mathematical community by helping strong students from underrepresented groups (including girls, minorities, students with disadvantaged backgrounds and from underserved communities) to develop their interest in mathematics and to set them on a path toward pursuing a math-based major in college.
+The goal of this program is to increase diversity and equity in the mathematical community by helping strong students develop their interest in mathematics and by setting them on a path toward pursuing a math-based major in college.
 We strongly encourage students from underserved populations to apply.

-For four months, late January through mid-May, they work with MIT professors and undergraduates to study mathematics and to solve challenging math problems beyond high school curriculum.
+For four months, February through May, they work with MIT professors and undergraduates to study mathematics and to solve challenging math problems beyond high school curriculum.
 Students focus on a specific area of mathematics, read literature in that area, and practice problem solving, expository writing, and presentation skills.

 Message from program coordinators Marisa Gaetz and Mary Stelow :

 Menezes Challenge PRIMES Circle is a wonderful way for high school students to learn fun and exciting mathematics that isn’t normally covered in school.
 As a Circle Scholar, you will work with a tight-knit group of peers under the mentorship of a knowledgeable and friendly MIT undergrad, who can answer your questions about math, college life, and MIT.
 You will be able to study topics that are tailored to your background and interests, and to find new areas of exploration that particularly excite you.
 PRIMES Circle will expand your way of thinking and help you grow as a student and mathematician.
 You’ll leave the program with new knowledge, problem solving skills, and the support of the Circle community.
 We’re excited to be the new coordinators of PRIMES Circle and look forward to receiving your applications.